 - 34.1.
-No Contractor may be awarded a Contract unless, following a review of the proposed Contractor, the Relevant Officer are satisfied as to: - 34.1.1.
+No Contractor may be awarded a Contract unless, following a review of the proposed Contractor, the Relevant Officer is satisfied as to: - 34.1.1.
 The technical capability of the proposed Contractor; and - 34.1.2.
 The financial standing of the proposed Contractor. - 34.2.
 The assessment of the financial standing of proposed Contractors will be undertaken by the Head of Finance/Section 95 Officer. - 34.3.
 It shall not be necessary to review the financial standing of a Contractor where the estimated value of the Contract is £50,000 or below. - 34.4.
 It shall not be necessary to review the financial standing of a Contractor where a Contract is awarded either following a further competition under a Framework Agreement or a Dynamic Purchasing System.
 Further review of the financial standing of a contractor will not be necessary where a periodic financial review is undertaken as a condition of the contractor's appointment to the Framework Agreement or Dynamic Purchasing System. - 34.5.
-The Relevant Officer will keep a record showing the results of each check of technical capacity and financial standing of Contractors. - 34.6.
+For the avoidance of doubt, it shall be necessary to undertake a proportionate review of the financial standing and insurance requirements prior to award of a Contract subject to a Non-Competitive Action in accordance with CSO 14. - 34.6.
+The Relevant Officer will keep a record showing the results of each check of technical capacity and financial standing of Contractors. - 34.7.
 Where the budget has increased following evaluation of the tenders there will be a requirement for a further review of the financial standing of the contractor by the Head of Finance/Section 95 Officer in accordance with 34.2 above.